-Uruguay is an industrialized nation in the top 25% of the world's economies.
+Uruguay is a developing nation classified as high income.
 Located in southern South America along the Atlantic Ocean (south of Brazil and north of Argentina), the climate is classified as humid temperate (no dry season).

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against COVID-19, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.